sophiekoonin/localghost/content/posts/2020-05-03-csp/index.md

 * a **scheme source**: what scheme (protocol) it's okay to fetch resources from.
 Chiefly `https:` or `http:`.
 * `'unsafe-inline'`: whether inline `<style>`/`<script>` tags are allowed.
 I've only really used this for `script-src` and `style-src` before.
 I'll talk more about why inline style and script tags are a security risk later in the article.
 * `'unsafe-eval'`: whether or not JS is allowed to use the  `eval()` function, which executes arbitrary code from whatever string is passed in.
 I'll go into more detail about why this is a bad thing in a later section.
 * `nonce` - you may specify an **unguessable** cryptographic nonce (a base-64 encoded string) which you can then pass into inline styles or scripts as an attribute to allow them to load on the page.
-This means you can use inline `<style>`/`<script>` tags without indiscriminately allowing *all* inline styles - effectively marking only a specific set of inline styles as "safe".
+This means you can use inline `<style nonce="mysecretstring">`/`<script>` tags without indiscriminately allowing *all* inline styles - effectively marking only a specific set of inline styles as "safe".
 This **must** be randomly generated and unguessable, otherwise it's basically pointless as anyone can guess the hash and pop it in their injected scripts.
 * hashes - e.g. `sha256-<your hash value>`.
 This is a base64-encoded representation of your inline styles or scripts, so the browser can check the hash against its own hash of the `<style>`/`<script>` to make sure it's the real deal.
 Anything that doesn't match the hash will be ignored.
+Hashes are static, while nonces are generated server-side on every page load.
 * `none` - no URLs match, no nothing may be loaded at all.
 For example, I don't use iframes on this site at all, so I'd have `frame-src: none`.

 #### `unsafe-inline` and the risks of inline styles